voronkov44/voronkov44/README.md

 - 🎓 I study at Bonch-Bruevich SPBSUT
 - 🌱 Diving into Go, Microservices, and Backend Infrastructure
 - 💪🏼 I go in for sports
-- 🚀 I dream of becoming part of a strong backend tea
+- 🚀 I dream of becoming part of a strong backend team

 ---